-The Department of Public Safety manages a number of crime prevention programs designed to help reduce the occurrence of crime on campus and in the neighborhoods around the University.
+The Georgetown University Police Department manages a number of crime prevention programs designed to help reduce the occurrence of crime on campus and in the neighborhoods around the University.

-Officials from the Department of Public Safety are available to make presentations to faculty, staff and student groups about efforts they can take to protect themselves and their offices and residences from crime.
+Officials from the Georgetown University Police Department are available to make presentations to faculty, staff and student groups about efforts they can take to protect themselves and their offices and residences from crime.
 Contact Sergeant Talib Abdur-Rahim via email or 202-687-8003 to schedule a session.

-Faculty, staff and students that have experienced difficulties with theft or crime in their campus offices or residential units or those interested in becoming more aware of ways to prevent crime may request personnel from the Department of Public Safety to conduct a security audit and analysis.
+Faculty, staff and students that have experienced difficulties with theft or crime in their campus offices or residential units or those interested in becoming more aware of ways to prevent crime may request personnel from the Georgetown University Police Department to conduct a security audit and analysis.
 This service may provide suggestions and recommendations for deterring crime in these areas.

 Community Liaison Officers